latte-soft/lucide-roblox/README.md

 ### Manual Download

-From the [releases page](https://github.com/latte-soft/lucide-roblox/releases), on the latest published release, you can download either `lucide-roblox.rbxm`, or `lucide-roblox.luau` (build by the [Wax](https://github.com/latte-soft/wax) bundler) if you want to use the library from one module.
+From the [releases page](https://github.com/latte-soft/lucide-roblox/releases), on the latest published release, you can download either `lucide-roblox.rbxm`, or `lucide-roblox.luau` (built by the [Wax](https://github.com/latte-soft/wax) bundler) if you want to use the library from one module.
 From there, just import into your project/Studio, and you're done!

 ### Via the Wally Package Manager